Alessandro-Dodon/Alessandro-Dodon/README.md

 ## Contact

-Feel free to explore the repositories, and don’t hesitate to get in touch for questions or collaboration.
+Feel free to explore the repositories below, and don’t hesitate to get in touch for questions or collaboration.

 📧 alessandro.dodon@usi.ch
 🔗 [LinkedIn](https://www.linkedin.com/in/alessandro-dodon-123a981a9/)